 Our business processes rely heavily on IT systems (including cloudbased) on daily communications ashore and at sea.
-Failure of a key IT system, targeted attacks on our system, or a breach of security could result in communications breakdown, business disruption and financial loss.
+Failure of a key IT system, targeted attacks on our system, or a breakdown of security systems could result in communications breakdown, business disruption and potential financial and/or reputational losses.
 Business disturbances due to cybersecurity risks can be significant.